 The more I dive with sharks and rays the more passionate and curious I become about them.
-This curiosity inspired my project and is why one of my aims is to dive with each shark and ray I paint.
-Only when you have dived with the creature can you truly communicate and paint it.
-A photo can’t capture the spirit, personality and feeling that you get when you are sharing the waters with these intelligent beings.
-The golden blue shimmer that is painted along the back of a blue shark, the sliver glow that bounces off a scalloped hammerhead in the blue and the feeling you get when a shark or ray stares directly into your eyes is something you just can’t capture.
-This is why diving and painting for me comes hand in hand.
+This curiosity inspired my project and is why one of my aims is to dive, photograph and paint each shark and ray.
+Only when I have dived with the creature, captured them with my with mind and camera, can I truly communicate and paint them.
+This is why diving, photography and painting for me comes hand in hand.
 For me to paint I need emotion and diving allows me to experience all the senses which combined with my own photos, videos and memories provides the perfect potion for creating meaningful art.